 Places covered in Heritage Walk

 The places covered in Heritage walk are very close to the heart of the people and connected with Ahmedabad heritage.
-You will get a glimpse of Pol, Temple & Mosque during the walk.
-Checkout the list of places mentioned below:
+You will get a glimpse of around 22 places which includes Pol, Temple & Mosque during the walk.
+Checkout the list of few places you can visit during heritage walk below:

 #1 – Swami Narayan Temple, Kalupur: